Rūnanga

-In Tikanga Māori (Māori culture or practice), a rūnanga (runaka in Southern Māori dialect) is a tribal council, assembly, board or boardroom.
+In tikanga Māori (Māori culture or practice), a rūnanga (runaka in Southern Māori dialect) is a tribal council, assembly, board or boardroom.
 The term can also be a verb meaning "to discuss in an assembly".
-An iwi (tribe) can have one governing rūnanga and many sub rūnanga, in such cases it can be used to mean the subdivision of a tribe governed by that council.
+An iwi (tribe) can have one governing rūnanga and many sub rūnanga.
+In such cases it can be used to mean the subdivision of a tribe governed by that council.
 It is also used for non tribal affiliations as with the CTU Runanga a sub union for Māori workers.

 The leader or representative of a rūnanga is sometimes referred to as Te Upoku o Te Rūnanga (literally "The head of the rūnanga").

-Historical organization and practice
+Historical organisation and practice

 The Rūnanga System (1861–1863) constituted a system of Māori self-government devised by Governor George Grey, to be comparable to the provinces.
 The plan was for them to be led by European commissioners.
 The system was never fully implemented and was cancelled due to the New Zealand Wars.